-The Crossing at Jamaica Station site is located in the Jamaica section of Queens, New York.
+This Health and Safety Plan (HASP) and Community Air Monitoring Plan (CAMP) were prepared by AKRF, Inc. (AKRF) on behalf of CJ Plaza One LLC (the Volunteer) for the Site located at 147-22 Archer Avenue in the Jamaica section of Queens, New York.
 The approximately 1.57-acre site, also identified as Block 9998, Lot 83, is hereafter referred to as the "Site."
 The Site is bounded by Archer Avenue to the north, followed by commercial and industrial uses; a commercial building to the east; the Long Island Rail Road (LIRR) to the south, and Sutphin Boulevard to the west, followed by the LIRR.
-Properties in the surrounding areas consist of predominately industrial and commercial properties, with some residencies further north and south.
+Properties in the surrounding areas consist of predominately industrial and commercial uses, with some residencies further north and south.

+The Site is currently vacant.
 Historical reports indicated that the southwestern and central portions of the Site included a filling station, a garage, a kitchen cabinet manufacturer, and a garage door company with two buried gasoline storage tanks between 1942 and 1951, unspecified commercial uses, and automotive repair shops between 1981 and 2007.
 The eastern portion of the Site historically had residential, commercial, and religious uses.